mpaluta/Senior_Design/README.md

 # Senior_Design

-This repo hosts materials related to the design of "Flappy Bird", an endearingly-named RC airplane for Notre Dame aerospace engineering senior design.
+This repo hosts materials related to the design of "Flappy Bird", an endearingly-named RC airplane for our Notre Dame aerospace engineering senior design class.
 We designed, fabricated, and tested our airplane to perform to prescribed mission requirements.

 Our final report is located [here](/Box%20Files/Final%20Report/Final%20Report.pdf).